Amsterdam! Home to hundreds of cultures, thousands of entrepreneurs and, of course, Advidi. We love it!

 We love Amsterdam!
 You can find a sample of our favorite spots in Amsterdam on our recent blog post.
 Here’s the gist:

-- Pieter (Team Lead): The EYE Film Museum for movie history and a great view
+Pieter (Project Manager): The EYE Film Museum for movie history and a great view

 Places to avoid

 We’re not saying you can’t have a good time at these places.

 However, there are so many better options that they’re considered a waste of time and money by locals.